ashishthakur1296/msan622/homework4/README.md

 ![IMAGE](sotuplot.png)

 The word cloud is based on all three speeches from 1961-1963.
+We can clearly see which are the most prominent words.
+Also we can see how porter stemmer has stemmed the words and we can see the corresponding root words.

 ![IMAGE](sotuwordcloud.png)